Sign In

 Here's the mental model that actually works: imagine an entity that has read essentially everything humans have ever written, but has never experienced anything.

-• Why it can write beautifully about grief without feeling it: it's pattern-matching on how grief is written about, not experiencing grief itself
+• Why it writes beautifully about grief without feeling it: pattern-matching on how grief is written about, not experiencing it

-• Why it hallucinates: when it doesn't have a strong pattern match for a specific fact, it generates something that looks like a correct answer — the shape of truth without the substance of it
+• Why it hallucinates: when there's no strong pattern match for a specific fact, it generates something that looks like a correct answer — the shape of truth without the substance

-• Why prompting matters: you're not talking to someone who reads your mind; you're feeding context to a prediction engine that will generate the most plausible continuation of what you wrote
+• Why prompting matters: you're feeding context to a prediction engine that generates the most plausible continuation of what you wrote

-• Why it can be wrong with total confidence: confidence is a tone pattern, not a verification signal — the model learned that certain types of answers sound confident, and it reproduces that tone whether or not the content is accurate
+• Why it's wrong with total confidence: confidence is a tone pattern, not a verification signal

 What AI Is Good At — and Where It Fails

-Once you hold the right model, the capabilities and limitations of AI become predictable rather than mysterious.
+Once you hold the right model, AI's capabilities and limitations become predictable rather than mysterious.

 • Writing code that follows common patterns